HenryJBorthwick/rust-p2p-chat-and-file-sharing-application/REPORT.md

 ### Code Quality: Is the code well-structured and easy to understand

-- Code is structured logically with separate sections for CLI configuration, request/response types, network behaviors, UI structures, and the core application.
+- Code is organized logically with separate sections for CLI configuration, request/response types, network behaviors, UI structures, and the core application.
 - Code is well documented with comments explaining the purpose of sections and key functions
 - Code is readable with descriptive names

 ### Documentation: Are the instructions clear and the report well-written

 - README.md contains clear instructions on how to run your application
-- REPORT.md contains well written technical explanations of how the application works, challenges faced and how they were overcome and a estimate of what grade you think is deserved based on the provided guidelines.
+- REPORT.md contains well written technical explanations of how the application works, challenges faced and how they were overcome, a link to the repo, and a estimate of what grade you think is deserved based on the provided guidelines.

 ### Creativity: Are there any additional features or enhancements